-The newest step in the purple binder plan is to give some control to our teenager; he is now responsible for transcribing his own information from the high school, his work schedule, etc. into the binder and then syncing it to his cell phone with appropriate reminders.
-The teenager plan is only a one-week work in progress, so the jury is still out on it, but I have high hopes my organizational genes are in there somewhere amid his one-grunt sentences and his video game skills.
+The newest step in the purple binder plan is to give some control to our teenager.
+He is now responsible for transcribing his own information from the high school, his work schedule, etc. into the binder and then syncing it to his cell phone with appropriate reminders.
+The teenager plan is only a one-week work in progress, so the jury is still out on it, but I have high hopes my organizational genes are in there somewhere amidst his one-grunt sentences and his video game skills.

 Something else happened in this year-long process.
-I’ve learned that maybe I am great at organizing our family’s affairs; it’s likely I will be taking that task back on when we meet our financial goals and I have only one job again.
-But, when that time comes, hopefully I will have learned that organizing my family schedule is not a task I have to take on myself: sometimes, having the whole family work together is the best way to create an effective scheduling system.
+I’ve learned that maybe I am great at organizing our family’s affairs.
+It’s likely I will be taking that task back on when we meet our financial goals and I have only one job again.
+When that time comes, hopefully, I will have learned that organizing my family schedule is not a task I have to take on myself.
+Sometimes, having the whole family work together is the best way to create an effective scheduling system.

 QUESTION: What scheduling system works for your family?
 What hasn’t worked in the past?
 If you are searching for a new approach, who do you know that you could learn from?